CBIIT/NCI-DOE-Collab-Pilot3-SYNDATA/README.md

 For more details of the methods implemented and the metrics used to evaluate synthetic data generation models, please refer to this paper: [Generation and evaluation of synthetic patient data](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-020-00977-1).

 ## User Community
-Data scientists and statisticians interested in producing medical synthetic data.
+Data scientists and statisticians interested in producing real-like synthetic clinical data.

 ## Usability
 Users can train the provided untrained model on their own data or with preprocessed data of clinical pathology reports included with this resource.
 These reports came from the [Surveillance, Epidemiology, and End Results](https://seer.cancer.gov/) (SEER) Program.